-A well-skied family goes late in the season to higher altitudes, guaranteeing the best conditions.
+A well-skied family goes late in the season to the higher altitudes of Crested Butte, Colorado, guaranteeing the best conditions.

 For families, a ski trip to the Rockies is, at best, a once-a-season endeavor.
 With only one chance to get it right, mistakes, errors in judgment, and the vagaries of weather and airline schedules are magnified.
 As parents, we try to minimize such problems — we buy the right clothing and equipment, check and maintain it, and build in time for possible weather and airline delays.

 Snow conditions and mountainside weather are big stumbling blocks to an enjoyable time on the slopes, particularly for kids.
 Too much or too little snow can reduce high expectations of a great trip to cries of “Never again!” from kids sold on the promise of a sun-filled romp down packed-powder slopes.
 My kids have endured the bitter February winds of Tremblant and fog-drenched slopes at Whistler.
 They’ve been frost-bitten at Waterville Valley and lost in the fog at Bretton Woods.
 When they recall these visits, their most vivid memories are not the spectacular scenery but the cold and the poor visibility.

 How then to maximize the chance that the once-a-year, roll-of-the-ski-dice will come up seven?
 My experience with three children and a bad-weather-averse wife over many years suggests that the later (in season) and higher (in elevation) you travel, the greater the rewards for all concerned.

 According to this prescription, our 2007 snowsports trip was to Crested Butte, Colorado.
 My 12-year-old, Joshua, and I arrived in early April for the resort’s last ski days, weeks after most put up their skis for the off-season.
 Spring break was later than usual, a quirk of the calendar which dictated our decision.